StackVista/stackstate-docs/configure/security/authentication/oidc.md

 ### Linux

 To configure StackState to use an OIDC authentication provider on Linux, OIDC details and user role mapping needs to be added to the file `application_stackstate.conf`.
+This should replace the existing `authentication` section that is nested in `stackstate.api`.
 For example:

 {% tabs %}
 {% tab title="application_stackstate.conf" %}